Umuzi-org/ACN-syllabus/content/topics/test-driven-development/_index.md

 Test-Driven Development (TDD) is a methodology in which tests are written before the code.
 This probably seems a little bit strange but it has a lot of advantages.

-The basic algorithm you follow in TDD is the same no matter what language you are write in.
+The basic algorithm you follow in TDD is the same no matter what language you write in.
 Here it is:

 RED -> GREEN -> REFACTOR -> repeat until victory!